fmarti34/pong/README.md

 #### Score

-* First to 7 wins.
+* First to 7 wins

 ## GIF of the game being played